PseudoPau/ThesisLog/Writing/Operational Manual.md

 **a Continued Writing for Vision Machine (Virilio, 1984), Academic Ambition**

 ![](https://lebbeuswoods.files.wordpress.com/2009/12/kies-vm-2a2.jpg)
- *`kiesler's drawings for vision study (1950)`*
+ *`kiesler's drawings for vision study (1950)`*[^6] [^i]

-Architecture must re-conceptualize the role that space as medium can play today by rejecting the historical crutches that reinforce modern and postmodern rehashing...As technologies accelerate the collapse of space and time, architecture remains itself a form of resistance.*Theodore Spyropoulos*
+Architecture must re-conceptualize the role that space as medium can play today by rejecting the historical crutches that reinforce modern and postmodern rehashing...As technologies accelerate the collapse of space and time, architecture remains itself a form of resistance.
+*(Theodore Spyropoulos, 2021, )*[^7]

 In the face of such representational open slather, the philosophical questions of plausibility and implausibility override those concerning the true and the false.
-The shift of interest from the thing to its image, and especially from space to time, to the instant, leads to a shift in polarities from the old black-and-white real-figurative dichotomy to the more relative actual-virtual.*Paul Virilio*
+The shift of interest from the thing to its image, and especially from space to time, to the instant, leads to a shift in polarities from the old black-and-white real-figurative dichotomy to the more relative actual-virtual.
+*(Paul Virilio, 1984, )*

 ---